XiaoHuPsy/BIM/README.md

 The folder **simulation** contains the scripts for the data simulation and analyses described in the section "Data Simulation and Parameter Recovery" of our paper.

 The folder **studies** contains the raw data and scripts for data analyses in Studies 1-4.

+The folder **extended** contains the scripts for simulating data from the extended BIM.